KV152/Data-Structures-and-Algorithm/Hashing.md

   - Cons
     - Not good for multiple records with the same key value (duplicate).
     - Not good for answering range searches.
-    - Not good to visiting the records in key order.
+    - Not good for visiting the records in key order.
   - Pros
     - Good for accessing involves only exact-match queries.
     - Good for both in-memory and disk-based searching.
-    - One of two most widely used methods for organizing large databases stored on disk (the other is B-tree).
+    - One of the two most widely used methods for organizing large databases stored on disk (the other is B-tree).

 - Collision